mash2k3/qingping_cgs1/README.md

 - Go to Home Assistant devices/integrations and add new integration
 - Choose "Qingping Pro AQM" from the list and follow the config flow steps

-# qingping-air-monitor-mqtt
-Use local MQTT functionality of the Qingping Air Monitor

-The goal is to have a fully functioning device without the need or dependency of the cloud.
-For this to work the initial setup does need internet access to sync your MQTT settings with the device.
-At moment of writing there is no option to insert the settings via the GUI of the device.

 **Note!** ⚠️ Make sure you have at least firmware 4.1.8_0267 to accomodate option number two below.

 ## Options